madisonbliss24/GroceryStore_LinkedListQueue/README.md

 ------------------------------------------------------------------------------------------------------

 This java program simulates customers waiting in line at a grocery store during a period of 60 "minutes."
 It uses a Linked List Queue to hold Customer objects.
-At the creation of each Customer object, it is assigned a required service time (number of iterations before customer is fully checked out) between 1-5 "minutes."
+At the creation of each Customer object, it is assigned a required service time (number of iterations before the customer is fully checked out) between 1-5 "minutes."

 For each iteration or "minute" of the program, the following happens: